Connecticut police officers ambushed, killed after being deliberately lured to home by 911 call, police suspect

-BRISTOL, Conn.
-(WTNH) — Two police officers shot dead in Bristol, Connecticut, were apparently lured to a home by an emergency call about possible domestic violence between two brothers, authorities said Thursday.
+Two police officers shot dead in Bristol, Connecticut, were apparently lured to a home by an emergency call about possible domestic violence between two brothers, authorities said Thursday.
+KTLA’s sister station WTNH reports.

 Bristol Police Chief Brian Gould identified Sgt.
 Dustin DeMonte, 35, and Officer Alex Hamzy, 34, as the officers who were killed Wednesday night.
 Officer Alec Iurato, 26, was wounded and underwent surgery at a hospital in Hartford.
 He has since been released.